How to Create a Self-Care Checklist That Works

-SIGN UP to get the free checklist and a blank copy to make your OWN, sent straight to your inbox!
+SIGN UP to get the free checklist, sent straight to your inbox!

 What is it about completing a checklist that feels so darn good?

-Finally, what should be on your self-care checklist to be healthy, happy, and impactful?
+Finally, what should be on your daily self-care checklist to be healthy, happy, and impactful?

 Don’t let another day go by without taking care of yourself!

-My new summer checklist has been edited slightly!
+My new basic daily self care checklist has been edited slightly!
 Here’s what I have right now!